E

 English Setter Puppies playing in the grass.

-English Setter Puppies must be welcomed to puppy-proofed homes which have been fully prepared for their arrival
+English Setter Puppies must be welcomed to puppy-proofed homes that have been fully prepared for their arrival.

 Before bringing home an English Setter puppy, make sure you have a puppy-proof space in your home.
 Remove anything that could be a potential hazard to the dog or personal items that you wouldn’t want to see destroyed by a young puppy.
 Additionally, make sure you purchase a crate, dog bed, food, and all the other supplies your new puppy will need before bringing him or her home so you’re fully prepared when they arrive.